catalystshift/beginner-guide-PSO2/docs/index.md

   - The same principles apply to units as well.
 The caveat is only a few units possess augment factors, meaning synthesized augments such as Mana Reverie are a pain to     make on them compared to weapons which can utilize augment factor from Profounds to make that one with relative ease.
 This is why you save your Augment Transfer       Passes for your units as they are a pain to acquire.

   - When enhancing weapons to 35 for their SAF, prioritize using collection folder weapons from 15 CF1 and 2 or the 13* collection folder.
 All of them drop at +30 and     reduce the lambda grinders you need and quickly plus 10 your weapon one 30 CF weapon at a time.

+  Also helpful to know is that the gameplay difference between 7 slots and 8 slots is not too massive(although this may not apply to a certain endgame weapon that has not arrived at the time of writing this), so if 8 slot is too intimidating for you, 7 slots is perfectly fine.
+Hell, go 6 slots, just...try to get good-ish affixes, even if budget.

 ## Bonus Keys and how to best use them!